A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Introduction

-Lastly, we observed significant changes in learning efficiency in artificial agents triggered by small changes to the environment.
-This observation leads us to propose a modification to the DSP where a few demonstrations of shortcuts are given initially.
-We hypothesize that this adjustment would strongly boost the frequency of shortcut usage in those who might otherwise be route followers.
+While this experimental set up is much abstracted from the more complex navigation world that real people and animals face, the results may still provide some insight into biological navigators.
+Our observations on landmark sensitive nodes suggest suggest that individuals from Padua who may have less consistent landmarks than those in Salt Lake City nevertheless can develop stronger internal cue representations due to their increased survey knowledge of experiencing difficult navigating conditions.
+From the variations of our toy model, we observed significant changes in learning efficiency in artificial agents triggered by relatively small changes to the environment.
+We propose a modification to the DSP where a few demonstrations of shortcuts are given initially and hypothesize that this adjustment would strongly boost the frequency of shortcut usage in those subjects who might otherwise be route followers.

+Overall, we find that even relatively simple navigation environments can give rise to interesting behavior and representation learning dynamics in artificial agents.
+These trained neural networks can provide insight into the internal cognition of real navigators, and suggest interventions to affect skill and knowledge development.